First of all. Don't tell me I'm too stupid or uneducated to understand it. I'm neither.

 2. Why DNA?
 Everyone acts like it makes sense that every single thing on this planet has DNA.
 There's no REASON for it to be this way however.
 If DNA could evolve, then other entirely different forms of replicating lifeforms should have formed also.
 I'm always reading about how a banana and a person have almost exactly the same DNA.
 That seems... odd.

 3. If random mutation causes evolution... then why are mutations so rare and so often fatal?
 For a 'positive' mutation to occur, there must be millions of 'negative' mutations.
 And yet everything we know about lifeforms show us that they are designed to not have mutations.
-And going all the way back through the fossil record, you rarely find animals with mutations.
-So, if evolution was driven by mutation... then how did we get from dinosaurs to humans without them?
+And going all the way back through the fossil record, you rarely find animals with negative mutations.

 4. Missing links.
 Everyone acts like just because damn near all the 'links' are missing in evolution, it doesn't matter.
 It matters.